 Small Hive Beetle Cassette trap -Apithor

 This Small Hive Beetle Trap is an effective trap for management of small hive beetle.
+If you have a major beetle problem this is the one to use.

 DIRECTIONS FOR USE (ACT, NSW, Qld, WA & Vic only)